iterative/dvc.org/static/docs/tutorial/reproducibility.md

 improvements.
 This might be caused by not having perfect model hyperparameters.
 Let’s try to improve the model by changing the hyperparameters.

-There is no good reason to improve the last bigram based model.
+There is no good reason to improve the last bigrams model.
 Let’s checkout the original model from the master branch.

 > Note that after checking out code and DVC-files from Git, data files have to
 > be checked out as well using the `dvc checkout` command.